GilDev/Kenbak-1-Replica/README.md

 13. Two numbers adder by consecutive increments (*[Laboratory Exercises][LabExer]* Exercise 15, page 15-5)
 14. K-2000 animation
 15. Multiplier: push START to start, enter first term, push START, enter second term, push START, results displays, push START to start again.
+16. Pong: very simple Pong.
+Push START to begin.
+When the ball is at the far left, press the bit 7 button at the same time to try to launch it back to the right.

 TODO
 ----